miro-jelaska/alexa-real-estate-agent/README.md

 **Note** This code was tested with AWS Lambda (released on 2017-4-18) running Node.js 6.10.
 It may become outdated.

 # 1. Storyline
+The storyline depicted in the diagram provided here exactly matches the one in the code.
+Storyline consists of states, intentions and things Alexa should say while transitioning from one state to another.

+Skill is using this intentions
+* AMAZON.CancelIntent (required)
+* AMAZON.HelpIntent (required)
+* AMAZON.NoIntent
+* AMAZON.StopIntent (require)
+* AMAZON.YesIntent
+where AMAZON.CancelIntent, AMAZON.HelpIntent, and AMAZON.StopIntent have been omitted from storyline for the sake of simplification.

+There are also custom intentions
+* Advice - Used when user is unsure or seeks help.
+Invocation examples: "I don't know.", "I'm not sure", "Can you help me out?"
+* Error
+* NumberOf{numericalValue} - Used for taking numerical inputs and storing them in a slot named "numericalValue".
+Invocation examples: "Five rooms", "One person"

+Details of Advice and NumberOf implementations are mentioned in 2.
+How to replicate.

 ## 1.1.
 Storyline diagram